hsf-training/analysis-essentials/python/conditions.md

 Weird pizza.
 ```

-(Like the ‘body’ of the `for` loop, called a _block_, the block in the `if`,
+Like the "body" of the `for` loop, called a _block_, the block in the `if`,
 `elif`, and `else` statements must be indented.
-The convention is to use four
+The convention we adopt is to
-spaces for indentation.)
+use four spaces for indentation.

 The `if` statement starts with `if` (duh!) and what follows is a _condition_.
-If this condition isn’t met, the next `elif` (for ‘else-if’) condition is
+If this condition isn’t met, the next `elif` (for "else-if") condition is
 evaluated.
 If this also isn’t met, the `else` block is run.
 You can use as many
-`elif` conditions as you like, or none at all, and the `else` block is
+`elif` conditions as you like, or none at all, and the `else` block is optional.
-optional.

-You can do `if` statements in a single line, but make sure your line doesn’t
-get too long, otherwise things get hard to read.
+{% callout "Ternary conditional operator" %}
+You can use a succint one-line syntax for conditional assignments like this:

 ```python
 >>> x = 'ok' if pizzas[0] == 'Cheese' else 'not ok'